Making a movie or video is a complex process involving many different steps.

 What’s the difference between a shooting script and a screenplay?

 A screenplay is the narrative written document of a film or television program detailing the story, character dialogues, and primary action.
 A shooting script is a version of the original screenplay intended for production use – it includes technical instructions like scene numbers, camera angles, shot transitions, and sometimes specific lighting and sound cues.
-Shooting scripts are often arranged in the order of filming rather than in a narrative sequence.
+Shooting scripts are often arranged in the order of filming rather than in the order of the story.

 What is the difference between a shot list and a shooting script?